fuyunhui/Model-Selection-for-NTF/README.md

 # Model Selection for NTF

+This is the implementation of paper Model Selection for Non-negative Tensor Factorization with Minimum Description Length.

 Before running the demo, you need to install the tensor_toolbox first.
 Install the tensor_toolbox and add it to your environment.